gideon607/CF-GREED_FEAR/README.md

 ## Lessons Learned

 - The importance of reliable third-party services.
-- Effective teamwork and communication.
+- Effective collaboration and communication.
 - Handling and processing large datasets.

 ## Next Steps